mivanic/GlobalTradeAnalysisProjectModelV7.jl/README.md

     - If you are interested in actual GTAP data, you may obtain a free dataset from [the GTAP Center's website](https://www.gtap.agecon.purdue.edu/)
     - To turn a Fortran-style HAR file into a Julia dictionary, you may use package [HeaderArrayFile](https://github.com/mivanic/HeaderArrayFile.jl)
     - You may either aggregate your data outside module `GTAPv7`, e.g., by using GTAPAgg or FlexAgg programs also distributed by the GTAP Center, or you can use function `aggregate_data` in model `GTAPv7` as explained below
-- A tiny aggregation (four regions, four commodities, four factors) of the GTAP database is provided with the package for testing using function get_sample_data()
+- A sample aggregation of the free GTAP version 9 database is provided with the package for testing using function get_sample_data()

 ## Install the package